 Patagonia’s Happy Hike Studio Pants might be built for hiking, but we consider them an equally great travel companion.
 The polyester fabric has a remarkably smooth and silky feel with a just-right amount of stretch for navigating through big airports and exploring around town once you arrive at your destination.
 One editor even wore them running in southern Patagonia recently after forgetting her tights back home and came away highly impressed by their mobility and breathability.
 Importantly, the pants held their shape well throughout a full week of use with no billowing, and they dried extremely quickly when we had to hand-wash them due to an accidental spill.
 A final highlight: The Happy Hike Studio Pant—like most of Patagonia’s offerings—is made with a clear eye toward sustainability, including recycled and bluesign-approved fabrics and certification to the Fair Trade standard.

 No travel pant is perfect, however, and the Patagonia Happy Hike Studio Pants are no exception.
-One gripe is the zippered stash pocket at the right thigh that can look and feel a little bulky when stuffed full, which isn’t hard to do given its small size.
+One gripe is that the zippered stash pocket at the right thigh can look and feel a little bulky when stuffed full, which isn’t hard to do given its small size.
 On the bright side, you do get an additional zippered pocket at the rear, but it’s not an ideal spot for stashing a smartphone (the only practical place is one of the hand pockets, which don’t have zippers).
-We also wish Patagonia had included a drawcord for dialing in fit at the waist, and sizing runs on the bigger end (we went with our usual size small, and it was a little baggier than we’d prefer).
-But if you can nail the fit, the Happy Hike Studio Pants put it all together better than most, including ample all-day comfort, top-notch mobility, and enough versatility to pull double duty for activities like hiking, gym climbing, or yoga.
+We also wish Patagonia had included a drawcord for dialing in fit at the waist, and sizing runs on the bigger end (we went with our usual size, and it was a little baggier than we’d prefer).
+But if you can nail the fit, the Happy Hike Studio Pant puts it all together better than most, including ample all-day comfort, top-notch mobility, and enough versatility to pull double duty for activities like hiking, gym climbing, or yoga.

 See the Patagonia Happy Hike Studio Pants